 Even though establishing a prenuptial agreement isn’t a particularly romantic affair, it is very practical, and it can also help to support your relationship, rather than undermine it.
 When a couple sits down to draw up a prenuptial agreement, they have to discuss several difficult or otherwise overlooked issues.
 For example, a prenup will require you and your spouse-to-be to discuss your long-term financial plans, ideas for your children’s inheritance, and debt.
 By discussing these topics early, you set yourself and your spouse up for a healthier marriage based on efficient communication and clear expectations.

 Interested in establishing a prenuptial or postnuptial agreement?
-Contact Empire Law to discuss your legal options with our Bronx divorce attorneys.
+Contact The Franklin Law Firm to discuss your legal options with our Bronx divorce attorneys.